How we plan for emergencies

 As part of this duty, we attend the Avon and Somerset local resilience forum.
 This forum is a multi-agency partnership of different organisations.

-It includes local Avon and Somerset
+It includes local Avon and Somerset:

 • emergency services